DSAISummerCamp/dscamp_public/Introduction to Data Science/README.md

 # Journey at Wells Fargo Data Science Camp

-Step 1 (60 mins): Go over Journey at Data Camp.pptx, show all the motivating exampls.
+Step 1 (60 mins): Go over "Journey at Data Camp.pptx", show all the motivating exampls.
 Give students time and opportunities to share their ideas about data science and AI

 Step 2 (60 mins): Demo: steps to mount github and google drive, usage of google colab from google drive